Florida has long been associated with citrus, especially oranges, but how the times have changed.

 The flavor of the Florida peaches is rich and sweet, packed with juicy goodness that can be enjoyed either as hand fruit or on your spring menus.
 Peaches play well with a myriad of flavors; consider pairing them with Florida blueberries for a seasonal treat, or go tropical with warm spices such as cinnamon, nutmeg, and cloves, or for a unique twist, tarragon.

-Looking for Florida Peaches*?
-Contact FreshPoint Central Florida, FreshPoint South Florida, or FreshPoint West Coast Florida and add a case to your next order.
-The window is short—act fast, the season usually runs from early April through the end of May, but availability can change.
+Looking for Florida Peaches?
+Contact FreshPoint Central Florida, FreshPoint South Florida, or FreshPoint West Coast Florida.
+The window is short—act fast, the season usually runs from early April through the end of May, but availability can change as sometimes the season is short-lived.